ENCODE-DCC/encoded/docs/indexers.rst

 The **vis indexer** is a followup indexer used to generate and store metadata reformatted for browser visualization of files.
 The vis indexer acts on uuids staged by the primary indexer and retrieves embedded objects from elasticsearch.
 The list of uuids will usually be filtered down to only those for visualizable objects (datasets) with files.
 These objects (sometimes referred to as 'vis_blobs') are stored in elasticsearch (as a 'vis_cache') and retrieved primarily for visualization in UCSC trackhubs.
 A complete reindexing by the vis indexer on an unclustered demo currently takes ~30 minutes on ~26K of vis_blobs (2018-03-01).

-The **region indexer** is a followup indexer used to load genomic regions from files into an elasticsearch index.
+The **region indexer DEPRECATED** is a followup indexer used to load genomic regions from files into an elasticsearch index.
 This indexer receives a list of uuids staged by the primary indexer and will usually filter that down to "regionable datasets" which may contain files of interest to be added to the index.
 The embedded dataset objects are retrieved from elasticsearch and each dataset's files are reduced to those that are candidates for the region index.
 Since the content of files will not change, once a file is in the region index it will not be reindexed.
 Therefore, after the initial index, it is quite common for a complete primary reindex to result in 0 files reindexed by the region indexer.
 It should be noted that the region index is in most cases a separate instance of elasticsearch and may be located on a separate machine.
 Additionally, the region index may contain regions from other systems, not just encoded.
 The regions in the index are retrieved by region search queries.
 A complete reindexing of all files on an unclustered demo currently takes ~3.5 hours on ~5K of files (2018-03-01).

 ---------------------------
 _indexer values (listeners)